by Carjamin Scott on February, 1, 2019 at 9:23 a.m.

-While campaigning for Buggs, Charlane met Tequila Johnson, who is now the Vice President of TEA.
+While campaigning for Buggs, Charlane met Tequila Johnson, who is now the Vice President and fellow Co-Founder of The Equity Alliance.
 “We won that together but only two or three thousand people voted.”
 Charlane was encouraged by the win and learned that more needed to be done to get voters engaged.

 The decrease of black voters in the 2016 election charged Charlane.
 According to a Pew Research Center Study (2017), the black voter turnout rate declined for the first time in 20 years in a presidential election, falling to 59.6% in 2016 after reaching a record-high 66.6% in 2012.